Roman Quinn: Major leagues

 Quinn began the 2019 season on the 10-day injured list after suffering an oblique strain during training camp.
 He returned to the team after recovering from the injury, and successfully stole home plate in the third inning of a 2–1 loss to the Miami Marlins.
 On July 16, when Yacksel Ríos allowed three extra-base hits and hit Justin Turner with a pitch, Quinn was called to pitch the final outs of a 16–2 loss against the Los Angeles Dodgers.
 Quinn was called to pitch again on August 3, when a game against the Chicago White Sox bled into 15 innings.
 He pitched a scoreless 14th inning before the Phillies eventually fell 4–3.
 That day, Quinn became the first Phillies position player since 1961 to make at least three career pitching appearances for the team, as well as the first major league player to record three hits, two stolen bases, and an appearance on the mound in the same game since George Sisler in 1920.
 On August 17, while fielding a ground ball, Quinn suffered a groin injury that echoed a strain earlier in the season.
 He did not play again that season.
-In 44 games for the Phillies in 2019, Quinn batted .213, with 23 hits, four home runs, and 11 RBIs in 108 at bats.
+In 44 games for the Phillies in 2019, Quinn batted .213, with 23 hits, four home runs, and 11 RBI in 108 at–bats.

 Quinn was named to his first-ever Opening Day roster in 2020, serving as one of six outfielders in an expanded 29-member team.
 On August 25, while playing the Nationals, both Quinn and left fielder Andrew McCutchen stole second base twice, leading to a season-high four stolen bases in one game for the Phillies.
 Quinn repeated the feat on September 5, stealing two bases against the Mets.
 In the sixth inning of that same game, Quinn crashed into the outfield wall while chasing a fly ball, and was placed on concussion protocols.
 On September 21, Quinn and manager Joe Girardi were both ejected from a game against the Nationals after arguing with home plate umpire Junior Valentine on a called third strike.
-In the 2020 season, which was shortened due to the COVID-19 pandemic, Quinn played in 41 out of 60 games, collecting two home runs, seven RBIs, and 12 stolen bases, as well as a .213 average.
+In the 2020 season, which was shortened due to the COVID-19 pandemic, Quinn played in 41 out of 60 games, collecting two home runs, seven RBI, and 12 stolen bases, as well as a .213 average.